TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Examples/StyleGuide.rst

    .. hint::
       If you turn on Backend debugging you can see the names of all fields as used in the database.
-Furthermore in fields that hide the real database value such as checkboxes you can see the value hidden behind the label.
+Furthermore, in fields that hide the real database value (such as checkboxes) you can see the value hidden behind the label.
       To activate backend debugging go to: :guilabel:`Admin Tools > Settings
       > Configuration Presets > Debug Settings > BE/debug`.